-result in a foster care placement.50 In other words, more than eighty percent of cases where allegations are substantiated end with the inclusion of the adult in a state registry, but no formal court action.
+From the investigation stage, very few cases result in court action.
+Of substantiated reports, one study found that only nineteen percent resulted in court actions.
+Among the fraction of cases that are filed in court, most do not result in a foster care placement.
+In other words, more than eighty percent of cases where allegations are substantiated end with the inclusion of the adult in a state registry, but no formal court action.
 Of the cases that do go to court, most children remain with their families under supervision.

-Families who do have their day in court will find that child welfare proceedings do not offer the same due process protections as have been deemed constitutionally required in criminal cases.51 For instance, the burden of proof in child welfare proceedings is a mere preponderance of the evidence;52 parents do not have a due process right to appointed counsel;53 and there is no guarantee of a trial by jury or a speedy trial.54
+Families who do have their day in court will find that child welfare proceedings do not offer the same due process protections as have been deemed constitutionally required in criminal cases.
+For instance, the burden of proof in child welfare proceedings is a mere preponderance of the evidence; parents do not have a due process right to appointed counsel; and there is no guarantee of a trial by jury or a speedy trial.

 Throughout the stages of a child welfare case, evidence rules tend to favor the inclusion of evidence that, in other contexts, is deemed unreliable.
 During many points, hearsay may be admissible.
 For example, when a child welfare case is initially arraigned, the court is often called on to make a preliminary determination about whether to release the child to the parent or to place the child in the temporary care of the state.
 These determinations can be made without a formal hearing.
-If the decision is made to place the child in the care of the state, the parent (and sometimes the child) may request a hearing to have the child returned.
-At many of these hearings, hearsay is admissible without any requirement of corroboration.
-In these instances when hearsay is permitted, caseworkers can testify about conversations they had with children out of court.
-These interim decisions can have a lasting impact on the case, particularly because months or years can go by before a trial is held on the charges of abuse or neglect.
+If the decision is made to place the child in the care